 Good.
 Ness.
 Gra.
 Cious.

-So I’ve decided to drastically cut back.
+So I’ve decided to drastically cut back to just my small purse essentials.
 I’ve seen a lot of posts on how to organize the stuff in my purse, but not how to carry less overall.
 So this is my attempt to cut back and live more simply with my shoulder bag.

 I’m not sure how this will work when we have kids someday, but for now my shoulder needs a rest.
 There’s no reason to carry around so much stuff!